srimoyee1212/srimoyee1212/README.md

 - 🔭 I’m currently working on **researching social biases in Large Language Models** ✨

-- 🌱 I’m currently learning **RLHF for LLMs, Edge Computing for Large Vision and Language Models**
+- 🌱 I’m currently learning **AI Agents, Edge Computing for Large Vision and Language Models**

 - 👯 I’m looking to collaborate on **Data Science, ML and Vision Projects**